RESOURCES FOR STUDENTS OF COLOR

 STUDENT AND PARENT PANELS

 Cristo Rey is a network of Catholic high schools that "delivers a powerful and innovative approach to inner-city education that equips students from families of limited economic means with the knowledge, character, and skills to transform their lives."
 Cristo Rey incorporates a rigorous college preparatory curriculum and a four-year corporate work-study program for all students.
-Additionally, we attend their annual national conference each year and the Associate Director for Underrepresented Students serves on the College Advisory Board for Cristo Rey Philadelphia.
+Additionally, we attend their annual national conference each year and the Senior Associate Director for Underrepresented Students serves on the College Advisory Board for Cristo Rey Philadelphia.

 OUA also connects with and supports other initiatives whose mission is to provide college access to minoritized communities.